Hurlstone Agricultural High School: Macarthur Agricultural High School; co-educational enrolment

+Sale of school farmland

-In 2008, the New South Wales Government declared 140 hectares of Hurlstone's farmland 'surplus' and proposed the sale of the land, leaving the school with just 20 hectares.
+In 2008, the New South Wales Government declared 140 hectares of Hurlstone's farmland "surplus" and proposed the sale of the land, leaving the school with just 20 hectares.
 The announcement was met with immediate public protest and the formation of a local community group Save Hurlstone Educational and Agricultural Property (SHEAP) eventuating in a government inquiry into the proposed sale and proceeds of the sale.
 There was further pressure against the plans when the National Trust heritage listed the school in late 2009.
 The government inquiry resulted in a recommendation of the sale of a small parcel of school land with the proceeds intended to help upgrade school facilities.

 On 18 November 2015, there was another proposal to sell the land the school and its farm operated on.

 Principals

 The following individuals have served as principal of the Hurlstone Agricultural High School:

 Population

 Enrolment at the school is dependent on selective examinations of Year 6 students from across the state.
 New students coming in later grades have to sit a similar exam.

-The student population of about 975 is divided between boarder students (who reside on the school grounds and originate mainly from country NSW), and day students (who commute mostly from the south western Sydney region).
-The boarder-day student ratio is roughly 1:8.
-For sporting and accommodation purposes the school is divided into four houses: Farrer (red), Macarthur (yellow), Wentworth (blue) and Lachlan Macquarie (green).